Music of Budapest: Hungarian National Philharmonic

-The Danube Symphony Orchestra was founded in 1961.
-And since then they have performed numerous times both in Hungary and abroad.
-Their repertoire covers almost all musical styles from Baroque music to the music of the 20th century.
-They perform famous classical pieces with a unique Hungarian twist, the Cimbalom (Hammer Dulcimer).
-Their performance offers a unique opportunity to hear the most popular masterpieces of classical music interpreted by the cimbalom and a symphonic orchestra in a way which can be enjoyed only in Hungary.

-Besides their permanent conductor András Deák, they are often conducted by other Hungarian and foreign conductors.
-They have performed in Germany, France, Switzerland, the Netherlands and Italy.
-Their "home" however is the world-famous Danube Palace in the heart of downtown Budapest.
+The National Philharmonic is the Resident Orchestra at Müpa Budapest.
+Their current Music Director is György Vashegyi.

+Budapest Festival Orchestra

+The Budapest Festival Orchestra (Budapesti Fesztiválzenekar; BFZ) was founded in 1983 by Iván Fischer and Zoltán Kocsis.
+Iván Fischer has been the BFO's Music Director since its founding.

+The BFO was recognized by Gramophone Magazine as their Orchestra of the Year in 2022; and a panel of critics conducted by Bachtrack in 2023 found the BFO the 8th best orchestra in the world, along with Iván Fischer, the BFO's Music Director as the 6th best conductor in the world.

 The cimbalom

 The cimbalom is played primarily with beaters.
 It is equipped with a heavy frame for more dynamic power and many added string courses for an extended range of sounds and a damper pedal to allow more dynamic control.

 Folk Music

-Some of the most important performers and preservers of traditional Hungarian folk music, dancing and costume culture are three main Folk Ensembles of Hungary, the State Folk Emsemble, the Hungaria Folk Ensemble, that continues on the tradition of the Rajkó Emsemble, and the Danube Folk Ensemble.
+Some of the most important performers and preservers of traditional Hungarian folk music, dancing and costume culture are three main Folk Ensembles of Hungary, the State Folk Ensemble, the Hungaria Folk Ensemble, that continues on the tradition of the Rajkó Ensemble, and the Danube Folk Ensemble.